DIY Mic “EMR 10MH” induction microphone (#666.013)

 Introduction

 Well, it is and isn’t.
-Instead of a microphone capsule that captures sound waves, this uses an inductor that captures electromagnetic waves, and all in the same format as the previous microphone.
+Instead of a microphone capsule that captures sound waves, like our first DIY microphone build, this uses an inductor that captures electromagnetic waves, and all in the same tiny format as the previous microphone.
 So, you can make all the noise you want, sneeze, cough, it will not pick up your disgusting human sounds because those are all sound waves, not electromagnetic waves.
+Though, if robots ever had a reason to cough, this microphone could pick that up…

-This little guy will make an awesome experimental soundscape induction microphone for probing electronics, circuits, etc, as it’s HIGHLY sensitive and super compact.
+This little guy will make an awesome experimental soundscape induction microphone for probing electronics, circuits, etc, as it’s super sensitive and super compact.

 Assembly, reasoning